Maleric view of the chateau!

 2010 Haut Bailly 96p

 Tasted three times - last time in October 2017.
 Not consistent notes.
-62% C. Sauvignon + 36% Merlot + 2% C. Franc, harvested between 22nd September and 14th October, easy vintage to handle.
-This wine wasn't that impressive from the barrel and when tasted in 2013 after bottling.
-It seems, however, that this wine underwent a dramatic development for four years.
+62% Cabernet Sauvignon, 36% Merlot, and 2% Cabernet Franc, harvested between September 22nd and October 14th, an easy vintage to handle.
+This wine wasn't particularly impressive from the barrel, and when tasted in 2013, it was even less so after bottling.
+It seems, however, that this wine underwent a dramatic development over four years.
 For now, it's a monster, a marathon man, big, tight, full-bodied, and long.
 Still, it does it with style and elegance.
 It'll last forever and give 2015 and 2016 a run for their money!

 2009 Haut Bailly 93-94p

 Tasted three times - last time in October 2017.
 Consistent notes.
-60% C. Sauvignon + 37% Merlot + 3% C.Franc, long harvest between 15th September and 14th October.
+60% Cabernet Sauvignon, 37% Merlot, and 3% Cabernet Franc.
+Long harvest between 15th September and 14th October.
 Delightful wine with sweet fruit, smiling, and having fun.
-Veronique Sanders-Van Beek told me this wine never did close down during this vertical tasting - it's been open arms from the beginning.
+Veronique Sanders-Van Beek told me this wine never closed during the vertical tasting - it has been open from the beginning.

 2008 Haut Bailly 94p

 Tasted three times - last time in October 2017.
 Consistent notes.
-70% C. Sauvignon + 30% Merlot, long harvest between 25th September and 23rd October, low yields.
-Cool in style vintage, so typical Bordeaux.
-Very stylish wine exposes great minerality and complexity, depth and structure, and impressive length and balance.
+70% Cabernet Sauvignon + 30% Merlot, long harvest between 25th September and 23rd October, low yields.
+Cool in style and so typical of Bordeaux.
+This very stylish wine shows great minerality and complexity, depth and structure, as well as impressive length and balance.
 Excellent effort.

-A hundred-years-plus-old vine - seen in late October 2016
+A hundred-year-plus-old vine - as seen in late October 2016